osedoe/blog/src/posts/draft/design-pattern-1.md

 ---
-title: "Dummy title 1"
+title: "Introduction to Design Patterns"
 date: "2021-02-14"
-spoiler: "This is a spoiler that is going to show in the preview bit of the posts."
+spoiler: "Start of this series where we will review different patterns and how to implement them"
 tags: ["design patterns"]
 ---